 The Job Accommodation Network (JAN) Accommodation and Compliance: Coronavirus Disease 2019 (COVID-19) webpage links to resources for employers regarding the Americans with Disabilities Act (ADA) and coronavirus.

 The National Governors Association (NGA) Coronavirus: What You Need to Know web page tracks state initiatives and other state data.

 The U.S. Occupational Safety and Health Administration (OSHA) has created a COVID-19 website for workers and employers that addresses the disease and provides guidance and other resources for preventing exposure and infection.

 OSHA has also issued the publication Guidance on Preparing Workplaces for COVID-19 (English, Spanish).

 The U.S. Small Business Administration (SBA) has issued guidance entitled SBA Disaster Assistance in Response to the Coronavirus, explaining how the SBA is offering designated states and territories low-interest federal disaster loans for working capital to small businesses suffering substantial economic injury as a result of the coronavirus (COVID-19).

-The SBA also offers Coronavirus (COVID-19): Small Business Guidance & Loan Resources and information on the Paycheck Protection Program.
+The SBA also offers Coronavirus (COVID-19): Small Business Guidance & Loan Resources.

 Vaccination by State